 Jenyš is a big, intimidating forward whose career has gone very far thanks to his hard work and big heart.
 He suffers from inconsistency and his hands are not as smooth as those of other top prospects.
 Jenys has been able to make up for that with his size as far at the junior hockey level, and with his attitude among the pros.
 Jenys never took a shift off while up in the Extraliga playing amongst men but did not always show that kind of effort in juniors.

-Jenyš skated for the Wild in the Traverse City prospects tournament and attended training camp with Minnesota before joining the OHL's Sudbury Wolves to start the 2014-15 season.
-One of the few bright spots on a rebuilding team that won just seven of its first 42 games, Jenyš is among the team leaders in assists.
-A late cut for the Czech Republic's U20 team at the World Juniors, he has been playing in all situations for the Wolves while adapting to North America.
+Jenyš skated for the Wild in the Traverse City prospects tournament and attended training camp with Minnesota.
 Still raw in terms of his positional play, and a work in progress when it comes to defending, his size and determination to create scoring chances with the puck suggest he can one day be an effective power forward.
+Though the Wild had the option to keep Jenyš with Iowa, he was returned to Sudbury after training camp and will play there in the 2015-16 season.